elipousson/presentations/2016-06-21-explore-101-research.md

 --

-### Five C’s of Historical Thinking
+### Five C's of Historical Thinking

-Thomas Andrews and Flannery Burke suggest looking at the craft of history as a series of “habits of mind” that help you “formulate and support arguments based on primary sources” and "understand and challenge historical interpretations related in secondary sources”.
+Thomas Andrews and Flannery Burke suggest looking at the craft of history as a series of "habits of mind" that help you "formulate and support arguments based on primary sources" and "understand and challenge historical interpretations related in secondary sources".

 - Change over time
 - Context